 Today, there are countless recycled alternatives to well-established products used in the landscaping industry.
 Wood, for instance, is widely used for a huge number of landscaping products and, whilst a naturally occurring and theoretically renewable product, recycled alternatives are arguably more renewable, sustainable and last longer.

 An alternative to wooden decking is recycled plastic decking.
 Whilst this recycled variant has a slightly higher cost, it’s stated to last 5 times longer than treated lumber and is constructed from recycled plastics, saving tonnes of non-biodegradable materials from landfill.
 In addition, all off cuts (including later removed decking) can be recycled again and again for use in other products (or more decking).

-If stone’s on the design agenda, but flag stones are perhaps too large or not the right aesthetic, even aggregate can be recycled.
+If stones are on the design agenda, but flagstones are perhaps too large or not the right aesthetic, even aggregate can be recycled.
 Our 20mm shingle is recycled by separating and washing unwanted stone and pebbles from soil processing.
 The result is a high quality, neutral aggregate that’s sourced locally and responsibly.

 Younger, Thinner Cut Turf Produces Healthier Lawns

 Green champion Trelawney Dampney named Entrepreneur of the Year